nmakke/SR-LivingReview/docs/index.md

 # **A Living Review of Symbolic Regression**

 Symbolic regression (SR) is a rapidly growing subfield of machine learning aiming to learn the analytical form of models that underlie data by searching the space of mathematical expressions.
-A growing interest in SR is taking place in the AI community because it is interpretable, i.e., it infers a transparent relationship between the input ($\mathbf{x}$) and the output ($f(\mathbf{x})$), allowing for reasoning in contrast to blackbox models learned by neural networks (NNs) where the input-output relationship is opaque.
+A growing interest in SR is taking place in the AI community because it is interpretable, i.e., it infers a transparent relationship between the input ($\mathbf{x}$) and the output ($f(\mathbf{x})$), allowing for reasoning in contrast to blackbox models learned by neural networks (NNs) where the input-output relationship is opaque and untraceable.

 This document provides a list of state-of-the-art methods, datasets, and applications of symbolic regression as part of the review entitled ***Interpretable Scientific Discovery with Symbolic Regression: A Review***.
 The goal is to list all research works on symbolic regression, so *this list will continue to evolve*.
 This living review was proposed in the mentioned review in analogy with HEP ML Living Review ([link](https://iml-wg.github.io/HEPML-LivingReview/)).